What is Help to Buy?

-Help to Buy mortgage guarantees can help home buyers unlock better mortgage rates.
-Most of the UK's biggest mortgage lenders have signed up to offer the guarantees, as well as smaller lenders.
+Help to Buy mortgage guarantees can help homebuyers unlock better mortgage rates.
+Most of the UK's biggest mortgage lenders have signed up to offer the guarantees, as have smaller lenders.

 The Help to Buy mortgage guarantee works like this:

-- The property can be old or new-build
+- The property can be old or a new build.

 Find out more: Help to Buy mortgage guarantee guide